Cevelop/cevelop/README.md

 The project layout follows the following conventions:

 * Top-level helpers, configurations, and this file are located at the repository root
-* All plug-in code resides in the folder *CevelopProject* in the repository root
+* All plug-in code resides in the folder *Plug-InsProject* in the repository root

 ### Helpers and Configuration